whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-21-Ipsy-Subscription-December-2015-Review.md

 <DD>Value $12</DD>
 </DL>

 <p>I feel like I hit the jackpot everytime I get a beauty tool in my Ipsy bag, I really do.
-Although the name of the brand made me believe it was a French brand, it's actually founded by a husband and wife in Tampa, Florida and they still reside there.
+Although the name of the brand made me believe it was a French brand, it's actually founded by a husband and wife team in Tampa, Florida and they still reside there.
 They're all about making quality brushes at an affordable price.</p>

 <br>